 Credit for Prior Learning

-Through a process called Credit for Prior Learning, students can demonstrate knowledge that they have gained through training, work experience, volunteer opportunities, MOOCs or other non-academic activities prior to enrolling at Bristol.
-Students can earn credit for life learning if they demonstrate knowledge that meets course outcomes of their academic program in one of these three ways:
+Through a process called Credit for Prior Learning, you can demonstrate knowledge that you have gained through training, work experience, volunteer opportunities, MOOCs or other non-academic activities prior to enrolling at Bristol.
+You can earn credit for life learning if you demonstrate knowledge that meets course outcomes of your academic program in one of these three ways:

 - Credit By Examination

 - Advanced Placement (AP) program and departmental challenge exams provide students with an opportunity to earn college credit for subject matter learned through means other than formal college work.
 View the CLEP Equivalency Policy.